A guide to putting your campaig message across in newspaper, radio and on tv.

 What can you do to get the media interested so they cover the story?
 You could publish a report, hold a dramatic press stunt, or take direct action.
 Is there a symbolic date, event or location that will add weight to your message?

 If you are planning to try for consistent media exposure during your campaign then you should include this in your media strategy.
-As well as considering the points at the beginning of this guide (aim, audience, message and tactics) you should also consider how the whole media campaign will develop.
+As well as considering your aim, audience, message and tactics you should also consider how the whole media campaign will develop.

 Another element of planning is making sure you can send out regular news releases, each with its own angle, in order to present it as a 'news' story.
 It doesn't have to be completely new – a minor development in the story should be enough.
 Planning ahead can help you ensure there are no big gaps with nothing new to report on.